notbugAs an Amazon Associate I earn from qualifying purchases.

 postgresql17-docs The PostgreSQL documentation set

-17.r1 databases on this many watch lists=2 search for ports that depend on this port Find issues related to this port Report an issue related to this port View this port on Repology. pkg-fallout Package not present on quarterly.This port was created during this quarter.
-It will be in the next quarterly branch but not the current one.
+17.2 databases on this many watch lists=2 search for ports that depend on this port Find issues related to this port Report an issue related to this port View this port on Repology. pkg-fallout 17.0Version of this port present on the latest quarterly branch.

 Maintainer: pgsql@FreeBSD.org search for ports maintained by this maintainer